5 Benefits of Using a RCIC

 • A member of the Chambre des notaires du Québec

-The College of Immigration and Citizenship Consultants requires members to take out errors and omission insurance.
-This protects applicants against unintended action that may result in financial damage and serves as cover for both the consumer and the RCIC.
+The CICC requires members to obtain errors and omission insurance.
+This protects applicants against unintended actions that may result in financial damage and serves as cover for both the consumer and the RCIC.

-It is essential to note that the IRCC has stringent criteria for every application.
-If things don’t add up on your side, the result may be out of the hands of the RCIC.
+It is essential to note that the IRCC has stringent criteria for every application, whether you apply to immigrate to Canada or work or study here.
+If things don't add up on your side, the result may be out of the hands of the RCIC.

-RCICs really do add value to your application.
-Using one from the beginning of your journey, you’ll receive a service tailored to fit all your requirements.
-If you are someone who needs assistance with completing forms or don’t speak one of Canada’s official languages, having assistance from a professional is ideal for making sure there are no misinterpretations that could lead to an incomplete application.
+RCICs add value to your application.
+Using one from the beginning of your journey, you'll receive a service tailored to fit all your requirements.
+If you need assistance completing forms or don't speak one of Canada's official languages, having assistance from a professional is ideal for ensuring there are no misinterpretations that could lead to an incomplete application.

 Your immigration consultant can make your entire visa or immigration application a breeze.
 Remember, if everything is filled out correctly and you’ve met all the criteria set by IRCC, your chances of success are extremely high.
 Having someone at hand throughout the process can give you that peace of mind that things will turn out well.

-Before you do, though, conduct as much research on the immigration consultant as possible and only choose someone with a good reputation or a reputable company.
+Ready to take the leap toward your Canadian dream?
+Before you do, conduct as much research on the immigration consultant as possible and only choose someone with a good reputation or a reputable company.
 Once you decide, you can set your immigration or visa application wheels in motion.

-CanadianVisa.org prides itself on having three of the best RCICs in the business.
-If you’re ready to make the move to Canada, David Allon (RCIC Identification: #R513335), Jaehyun (Jimmy) Park (RCIC Identification: #R510391) and Giovanni Mariella (RCIC Identification: #R705710) are standing by to take you through the entire process.
+CanadianVisa.org prides itself on having four of the best RCICs in the business.
+If you're ready to make a move to Canada, David Allon (RCIC Identification: #R513335), Jaehyun (Jimmy) Park (RCIC Identification: #R510391), Alireza Motahari (RCIC Identification: #R533723) and Giovanni Mariella (RCIC Identification: #R705710) are standing by to take you through the entire process.

 FAQS